mph-/lcapy/doc/netlists.rst

 Circuit two-port methods
 ------------------------

-Circuits have a number of two-port methods.
+Circuits have a number of two-port methods, primarily for determining transfer functions.
 The ports are specified by component name or a tuple of node names.
 Note, currents are defined to be flowing into the positive node of a port:

 .. image:: examples/netlists/transfer1.png
    :width: 10cm